-Today I am covering everything you need to know before you go to Yarra valley.
+Today I am covering everything you need to know before you go to Yarra Valley.
 Let’s call it Yarra Valley itinerary for 2 days.
-Although you can easily spend a week or more here, i think 2 days are the absolute minimum.
-So let’s get started as I guide you through the region, where to stay, where to eat and best things to do in Yarra valley and Dandenong region.
+Although you can easily spend a week or more here, I think 2 days is the absolute minimum.
+So let’s get started as I guide you through the region, where to stay, where to eat, and the best things to do in Yarra Valley and the Dandenong region.

-Disclaimer: This trip was in collaboration with Yarra valley and Dandenong ranges but all opinion are my own.
+Disclaimer: This trip was in collaboration with Yarra valley and Dandenong ranges but all opinions are my own.

 The Dandenong ranges are where you would go to escape the busy city life and into the hidden mountain delights.
-Perfect place to explore lush fern glades, and towering forests in the National Parks, cool climate public gardens, well marked walking tracks and eclectic little villages along the way for you wander and explore.
+Perfect place to explore lush fern glades, towering forests in the National Parks, cool-climate public gardens, well-marked walking tracks, and eclectic little villages along the way for you to wander and explore.
 This is where you can experience the tranquility of fresh country air, get lost and find yourself among the serene nature.

 This beautiful region has four seasons.
-In Spring (sep-nov) vines are lush green everywhere, Summer (dec-feb) it gets quite hot but you are near the mountains so the cool breeze is always there to help you, Fall (march-may) enjoy the beautiful autumn colours, and in Winter (June-August) sit by the fire watching the stars sipping some of the best Australians wines.
+In Spring (sep-nov) vines are lush green everywhere, In Summer (Dec-Feb) it gets quite hot but you are near the mountains so the cool breeze is always there to help you, Fall (march-may) enjoy the beautiful autumn colors, and in Winter (June-August) sit by the fire watching the stars sipping some of the best Australians wines.

-There is always something to do in Yarra Valley and the Dandenong ranges no matter the season including tons of festivals throughout the year ( such as Opera festival, Arts festival, Food festival or sporting events) and that’s why it has become all year around tourist destination now than just a summer stop for sampling wines and tasting cheese.
-It is surrounded by mountains, forests, vineyards and rolling hills dotted with wineries, cellar door, fruit, cherry and berry farms.
+There is always something to do in Yarra Valley and the Dandenong ranges no matter the season including tons of festivals throughout the year ( such as Opera festivals, Arts festivals, Food festivals, or sporting events) and that’s why it has become an all-year-round tourist destination now than just a summer stop for sampling wines and tasting cheese.
+It is surrounded by mountains, forests, vineyards, and rolling hills dotted with wineries, cellar doors, and fruit, cherry, and berry farms.

 Yarra Valley itinerary and Dandenong Ranges